WSU-cshimizu/ceg4110-group-project-404-not-found/primalFit/backend/documentation/README.md

 ```

 ### PATCH: /users/:id
-Patially update the user.
+Partially update the user.
 For things like updating the goal

 **Body: All fields are optional**
 ```json